libretiny-eu/libretiny/docs/ota/README.md

 LibreTuya's OTA updating is based on [Microsoft's UF2 specification](https://microsoft.github.io/uf2/).
 Some aspects of the process, such as OTA1/2 support and target partition selection, have been customized with extension tags.

+!!! note
-Note: just like in UF2, all values in this format are little-endian.
+    Just like in UF2, all values in this format are little-endian.

 ## Firmware images